Because the earth has lots of skin benefits, the clay masks have been around since ancient times.

 Oil Control Mask:

-In a small bowl, add 1 tsp of the clay, 1 tsp of rose water and 1 drop of rosemary oil.
+In a small bowl, add 1 tsp of the clay, 1 tsp of rose water and 1 tsp of aloe vera gel.
 Mix everything well to create a smooth paste.

-Apply it in a thin layer all over your face and leave it on until it dries up.
-Rinse off with cold water and apply toner.
-You can check out my Green Tea Toner!
+Apply a thin layer all over your face, and leave it on until it dries up.
+Rinse off with cool water and continue with the rest of your routine.

 There are so many ways to incorporate Green Clay in your skin care regimen.